GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ## Transaction Fees Approaching Zero

-With transaction fees on the Electra network of 0.00001 ECA, it takes 100,000 transactions to accumulate one ECA worth of transaction fees (approximately $0.001 USD at time of this publication).
+With transaction fees on the Electra network of 0.00001 ECA, it takes 100,000 transactions to accumulate one ECA worth of transaction fees (approximately $0.001 USD at the time of this publication).

 ## Staking Rewards